How to Freeze Leftover Turkey

 This post may contain affiliate links.
 Please read our disclosure policy.

 Lucky you, with leftover cooked turkey!
 That means you made sure to have enough for everyone to have a great meal (and hopefully some next-day sandwiches) and STILL had extra.
 Smart.
 I always plan to make a larger turkey than necessary.
-There are so many things to make with cooked turkey, from split pea soup to hash; it’s a great planned leftover!
+There are so many recipes to make with leftover cooked turkey, from split pea soup to hash; it’s a great planned leftover!
+These are the best ways to freeze turkey to preserve freshness, texture, and flavor.

 How to Freeze Leftover Turkey: Clear step-by-step directions with photos on the best way to freeze cooked turkey so you can enjoy turkey dinners well after the holidays!